zhangbuzhang/zhangbuzhang.github.io/_pages/about.md

 News
 ======
+* Honored to be selected as a member of [Huang Danian Teaching Team](http://www.moe.gov.cn/jyb_xxgk/s5743/s5744/202509/t20250905_1411955.html) (Faculty Team of Computer Science and Technology in NUDT).

 * Invited to serve as Reviewer of [Automated Software Engineering (Journal)](https://link.springer.com/journal/10515) and [Journal of Software (软件学报)](https://www.jos.org.cn/jos/home).

 * Served as PC member of [OSDI/ATC 2025 AE](https://www.usenix.org/conference/osdi25/call-for-artifacts).